Books to Finance Your Business

 It covers points you will need to consider before starting your plan.
 It includes chapters on strategic planning and the importance of using spreadsheets in your planning process.

-The chapter on preparing your human resource plan has been expanded to cover government regulations covering employees.
+The chapter on preparing your human resource plan covers government regulations relating to employees.
 It also looks at the effectiveness of employee ownership plans.
+A chapter has been added on using professional advisors and how to keep costs down.

 There are chapters to help you manage your time and projects.
 Learn how to prepare your advertising, marketing and Internet strategies.
 It covers premises and the advantages of being home-based.
 It looks at the merits of equipment leasing as a method of off-balance sheet financing.